How can I handle a high bounce rate with emails that I send using Amazon SES?

 Identify the cause of the increase in bounce rate

 To stop the bounce rate from increasing, you must identify the email addresses that are causing the bounces.
 To do this, you can configure bounce notifications using an Amazon Simple Notification Service (Amazon SNS) topic.
 From the SNS notifications, find the email addresses that are resulting in bounces.
-You must stop sending messages to those addresses to prevent your bounce rate from increasing further.

 To identify what's causing the increase or spike in bounce rate, review the following fields in the message body of the Amazon SNS bounce notifications: